codybartfast/ids/ReadMe.md

 // 01
 ```

-Similarly letters can be treated numerically so that `A` now acts like a zero.
+Similarly letters can be treated numerically so that `'A'` now acts like a zero.

 ```csharp
 var id = new ID(last: "X", chars: IDChars.Upper, numeric: IDNumeric.True);